Castillo sharp, Mariners blank Jays 4-0 in wild-card opener

-TORONTO (AP) — Luis Castillo and Andrés Muñoz combined on a shutout, Cal Raleigh hit a two-run homer and the Seattle Mariners won in their first postseason game since 2001, beating the Toronto Blue Jays 4-0 Friday in their AL wild-card series opener.
+Castillo and Andres Munoz combined on a shutout, Cal Raleigh hit a two-run homer and the Mariners won in their first postseason game since 2001, beating the Blue Jays 4-0.

 The series winner plays AL West champion Houston in the Division Series starting Tuesday in Texas.